DragonSenses/job-tracker/journey.md

 ```

 Next let's import a few more things, going to use `FormRow` component and `Alert` component.
-Then we import the styled component wrapper called `DashboardFormPage`.
+Then we import the styled component wrapper called `DashboardFormPage`, this js file with css inside will be the form used for `AddJob` page as well.